cmdupuis3/Blade-DSL/README.md

 Note that closures may be templated if needed, but this will slightly change how the function is called later.

 You are now ready to implement your iteration strategy.
 There are two choices here, called "object_for" and "method_for."
-When called these "nested" for loops automatically index down through the input and output arrays until the ranks match the closure input and output ranks.
+When called, these "nested" for loops automatically index down through the input and output arrays until the ranks match the closure input and output ranks.
 The difference between object_for and method_for is that object_for loops require a function when declared (and can be called with input and output arrays later), and method_for loops require an input array when declared (and can be called with a function and an output array later).
 This enables you to create an iteration